 These pages do not apply outside Great Britain.

-Many employers, particularly larger employers or public sector employers (e.g. local authorities), have signed up to the scheme and display its logo.
-You can ask at your local Jobcentre for information about employers in your area who are signed up to the scheme.
+Many employers, particularly larger employers or public sector employers (eg local authorities), have signed up to the scheme and display its logo.
+You can ask at your local Jobcentre Plus for information about employers in your area who are signed up to the scheme.

-Employers who have signed up make various commitments, the most important of which is that they guarantee to interview all disabled applicants who meet the minimum criteria for a job vacancy.
+Employers who have signed up make five commitments, the most important of which is to guarantee to interview all disabled applicants who meet the minimum criteria for a job vacancy.
 It is no excuse, for example, that there are other 'better applications'.

 Employers should ensure that the minimum criteria are made available to applicants, and should avoid setting criteria which are not essential.
 There are further commitments about helping a disabled person stay in employment.